pedrosalgado22/Fantasy2026/README.md

 ## Reliance on Bookmaker Odds

 Bookmaker odds incorporate information, including squad news and internal tactical intelligence not available to this project.
-An independently constructed probability estimate was unlikely to outperform odds derived probabilities under these conditions.
+An independently constructed probability estimate was never going to outperform odds derived probabilities by million-dollar businesses even with perfect, complete avaliable data.
 Betano odds were therefore treated as the primary signal for point sources such as goal scoring and clean sheet probability.

 ## Club Level Statistics, Discontinued

 FBref statistics were joined to FIFA player records using name matching with an edit distance tolerance of two characters.
-This source was discontinued for two reasons.
-More than half of the player pool competes outside the top five European leagues covered by FBref, resulting in low coverage.
-Club level performance also does not transfer reliably to international competition, due to differing teammates, tactical systems, and opposition quality.
-The final model relies on Betano odds, in tournament statistics, and manually assigned coefficients.
+This source was discontinued, as more than half of the player pool competes outside the top five European leagues covered by FBref, resulting in low coverage (a complete dataset would need to cover all the way from the canadian to the australian league).

 ## Methodology